Joshua-Newman/SmartDogCollar/README.md

 1. change 'pi-mobile' in demo_client.py to the ssid set above, or of your home network
 1. change TCP_IP in demo_client.py to the IP found above
 1. copy demo_client.py to the perimeter nodes
+1. connect to the same network as the server
 1. run using ```python3 <PATH_TO_FILE>/demo_client.py```